immuno-informatics/carmen-analysis/README.md

 The analysis pipeline runs on certain core CARMEN database files available at [the main repository](https://doi.org/10.5281/zenodo.13928442).
 Please download the following files:

-1. carmen-main.parquet&mdash;the main part of the database.
+1. `carmen-main.parquet`&mdash;the main part of the database.
 Contains a dataset gathered from standardized reprocessing of 72 publicly available immunopeptidomic mass spectrometry datasets.
 Contains all gathered peptides and their annotations.
 2. x

 And subsequently move them to the *data* directory.